UBS: Banking secrecy

 UBS frequently cites Swiss culture—specifically its penchant for privacy, security and neutrality—as foundational to its company culture.
 Although banking secrecy started in the 1700s, Switzerland drafted a series of banking regulations and statutes in the late 1800s and 1930s to protect and secure banks within its borders.
 The most prominent was the Federal Act on Banks and Savings Banks, known simply as the "Banking Law of 1934".
 The federal law prohibits and criminalizes the distribution and release of client information to third parties.
-The bill was passed by the Swiss Federal Assembly in order to combat the seizure of client assets and information for reasons debated by historians.
+The bill was passed by the Swiss Federal Assembly to combat the seizure of client assets and information for reasons debated by historians.
 UBS, then known as the Swiss Bank Corporation, received large influxes of capital from Europe for safe keeping during the war.
 More than two dozen Swiss banking statutes were drafted from 1934 to 2008 to strengthen banking secrecy at UBS Switzerland AG.
 In 2018, Switzerland, alongside major Swiss banks including UBS, was ranked first on the Financial Secrecy Index.
 UBS was the largest wealth manager in 23 of the top 25 countries on the 2018 Financial Secrecy Index.

 While UBS maintains the strictest banking secrecy policies in Switzerland, its policies across Europe and especially the United States are comparable.
 Within the U.S., the bank is prohibited from disclosing client activities and information both internally and through regulation imposed by the Financial Industry Regulatory Authority (FINRA), Federal Reserve, Federal Deposit Insurance Corporation (FDIC), U.S. Treasury, Securities and Exchange Commission (SEC), and various U.S. state regulators.
 UBS employees are prohibited from discussing client activity or information publicly, sharing information across borders, retaining client information insecurely and required to maintain robust bank-client confidentiality agreements.
 In 2018, UBS operations within the U.S. were ranked second on the Financial Secrecy Index, following UBS Switzerland AG.
 Within the European Union (E.U.), UBS operations maintain similar banking secrecy policies to Switzerland in the following countries and crown dependencies: Jersey, Austria, Luxembourg, Liechtenstein, Monaco, and the Isle of Man.
 Substantial, albeit greatly reduced, banking secrecy provisions are afforded to UBS operations in France, Germany, Ireland, and the Netherlands.